North Bristol NHS Trust

+History

+North Bristol NHS Trust was formed on 18 March 1999 after merging the former Southmead Health Services NHS Trust and Frenchay NHS Trust.
+The trust's headquarters were at Frenchay Hospital, moving to Southmead Hospital when Frenchay was closed in 2014.

+In December 2023, it was announced that North Bristol NHS Trust and University Hospitals Bristol and Weston NHS Foundation Trust would be appointing a joint chief executive and joint chair.
+In July 2024, Maria Kane was named as the new joint chief executive, following Ingrid Barker being named as the joint chair in April 2024.

 Facilities and services

-Until 2014, both Southmead and Frenchay were large hospitals with major Accident and Emergency (A&E) facilities, but the trust decided to centralise activities at Southmead.
+Until 2014, Frenchay had Accident and Emergency (A&E) facilities whilst Southmead had a Minor Injuries Unit (MIU).
+The trust decided in 2005 to centralise activities at Southmead, where there was more room for expansion.
 From April to December 2014, Frenchay Hospital was progressively closed, with the majority of services moving to a new building at Southmead.
 A&E was transferred on 19 May 2014.
-A few services relating to brain and head injuries remain at Frenchay after December 2014.
+Services relating to brain and head injuries remained at Frenchay after the hospital closed.
 The first patients moved into the new Brunel building at Southmead in May 2014.

-The trust ran inpatient geriatric services at Blackberry Hill Hospital until 2005, when it closed activities at the site transferring most services to Frenchay and Southmead, and eventually selling the trust's part of the site.
+The trust ran inpatient geriatric services at Blackberry Hill Hospital until 2005, when it ceased activities at the site, transferring most services to Frenchay and Southmead, and eventually selling the trust's part of the site.

-In August 2015, the trust announced that they were not bidding for the contract to continue providing their current Children's Community Health Partnership services which they won in 2009, because of the "non-core nature of the service", a "lack of management capacity" and "financial pressure".
+In August 2015, the trust announced that they were not bidding for the contract to continue providing the Children's Community Health Partnership services which they won in 2009, because of the "non-core nature of the service", a "lack of management capacity" and "financial pressure".

-It was scheduled to be the first trust to go live with Lorenzo patient record systems, but As of November 2015 are experiencing problems in transitioning from the old Cerner system.
+North Bristol was scheduled to be the first trust to go live with Lorenzo patient record systems, but As of November 2015 are experiencing problems in transitioning from the Cerner system.